barryclark/jekyll-now/_posts/2020-12-22-Real-Estate-Photography.md

 If you need aerial photos, I can produce images like these.
 I can review the photos as I take them, and make sure I have exactly what I need by the end of the shoot.
 I have 3 batteries which last 30 minutes each, and I would review footage between each battery.
 To shoot photos on your location requires an hour and a half to two hours on site.

 I can get a clear shot of your property from any height, up to **400 feet** above ground level.
-I can also take photos from near the ground, or even on the ground if desired.
-It's a pretty fantastic camera at 48MP.
 I can get a clear shot of your property from all angles.

 I can capture both your property, and the view from your property in a single photo by using the Panoramic Mode on my drone.
 This holds the position of the drone while the drone takes a series of photos from different angles and then stiches them together.
 It can also do 360-degree VR Photos.